thierryc/GlyphsSDK/ObjectWrapper/MCP Documentation/README.md

 # MCP Documentation

-This directory contains tools for building HTML documentation for the MCP server.
+This directory contains tools for building reStructuredText documentation for the MCP server.

 ## Requirements